Relationships for incarcerated individuals: Parent-child contact

+Incarceration of mothers, leading to single motherhood, has lasting effects on family structures and mother wellbeing.
 Not only are there large and growing numbers of parents in prison or jail, the effects of incarceration on their familial relationships have associations with strong negative outcomes.
 For example, many women who are incarcerated endorse being single mothers, and are often labeled as inadequate providers for their children during and after their time in prison or jail.
 In fact, 52% of incarcerated mothers report living in a single-parent household compared to 19% of incarcerated fathers.
 Unlike many male inmates, whose children are likely to remain in the care of their wives or girlfriends, incarcerated females are at very high risk of losing their children to the State.
 The separation and lack of contact with their children that these women endorse has been described as damaging to their mental health.
 Studies on mothers post-release have underscored this conceptualization by demonstrating that healthy mother-child relationships have positive impacts on depression symptoms and self-esteem.
 In other words, healthy relationships with their children appear to improve women's emotional health during and after their time involved in the justice system.

 Further, as time goes on incarcerated parents are less likely to have contact with their children.
 A nationwide study in 2004 demonstrated that "more than half of parents housed in a state correctional facility had never had a personal visit from their child(ren), and almost half of parents in a federal facility had experienced the same (p.
 7)."
 The lack of contact is likely due in part to parents often being housed far from their places of residence.
 In fact, in 2004, only 15% of parents in state facilities and 5% of parents in federal facilities were incarcerated within a 50-mile radius of the homes at the times of their arrest.
 Contrast these numbers with the 62% of parents housed in a state correctional facility, and 84% of parents living in federal correctional facilities who endorsed living more than 100 miles from their homes at the time of their arrest.
 Such distances indicate that incarcerated parents often live too far from home to see their children on a regular basis.